changminbark/real-time-chat-app/README.md

 1. Clone this repository to your local machine.
 2. Install dependencies using `yarn` in the client and server folders in the packages directory.
 3. Set up PostgreSQL and Redis databases.
+Make sure to set up your own databases.
+The NOTES.md file has some instructions for this.
 4. Configure environment variables for database connections and other settings.
 5. Start the backend server using `yarn dev` after navigating to the server directory.
 6. Start the frontend development server using `yarn start` after navigating to the client directory.